 Then your loved one might be an introvert.

 Most of us fall somewhere between an introvert and an extrovert.
 We’re not completely one extreme or the other but a mix of both.
-But if your loved one is more of an introvert, you need to understand just what that means.
+But if your loved one might be one, you need to understand just what it means to be an introvert.